malcprentice/malcprentice.github.io/Project-JobInterviews.md

     * WHat you did to solve it
     * Outcome (you're better)
 * 3 - Questions.
 Write some questions you could ask at the end of an interview
-* 4 - Clarification
-    * If you can't zhear a question, what do you say?
-    * If you realise you didn't answer the question, what do you say?